awsdocs/aws-codepipeline-user-guide/doc_source/iam-access-control-identity-based.md

 **Note**
 Most services in AWS treat a colon \(:\) or a forward slash \(/\) as the same character in ARNs\.
 However, AWS CodePipeline uses an exact match in event patterns and rules\.
 Be sure to use the correct ARN characters when creating event patterns so that they match the ARN syntax in the pipeline you want to match\.

+In AWS CodePipeline, there are API calls that support resource\-level permissions\.
+Resource\-level permissions indicate whether an API call can specify a resource ARN, or whether the API call can only specify all resources using the wildcard\.
+See [Supported Resource\-Level Permissions for AWS CodePipeline API Calls](#iam-actions-resource-level) for a detailed description of resource\-level permissions and a listing of the AWS CodePipeline API calls that support resource\-level permissions\.

 For example, you can indicate a specific pipeline \(*myPipeline*\) in your statement using its ARN as follows:

 ```